thumb2086/Medication_reminder/README.md

 *   **Wi-Fi Configuration:** Configure the ESP32's Wi-Fi credentials directly from the app via BLE, now conveniently located within the App Settings.
 *   **Alarm System:** Set up to 4 alarms on the ESP32 pillbox for standalone reminders.
 *   **Interactive Charts:** View temperature and humidity trends with interactive line charts, supporting pan, zoom, and data point inspection.
+*   **In-App Updates:** Automatically checks for updates from GitHub Releases.
+Users can choose between "Official" (Stable) and "Nightly" (Dev) update channels.

 ## Bluetooth Protocol Versioning